aslamfaleel/Cofee_Shop_Sales/README.md

 * **Month over Month (MoM) Sales/Orders/Products Growth Analysis.**

-   Sales appear to be seasonal for the Coffee Shop where by MoM sales are 30% in March, 20% in April and 32% in May.
+   Sales appear to be seasonal for the Coffee Shop where by MoM sales were 30% in March, 20% in April and 32% in May respectively.
-   Orders and Products follow a similar seasonal pattern to that of sales.
+   Orders and Products followed a similar seasonal pattern to that of sales.

    Below is the output of the SQL code created to calculate Total Sales per month, MoM difference is sales and MoM percentage change in sales.